-- The applicants are proposing to establish a 150-bed long term care facility, at 37W220 Keslinger Road, Geneva.
-The anticipated cost of the project is \$23,245,319.
-The anticipated completion date is May 31, 2020. - This application is one of three (3) pursuits to establish a Long Term Care (LTC) facility in Geneva.
+- This application is one of three (3) pursuits to establish a Long Term Care (LTC) facility in Geneva.
 They are: - #95-030: Meadowbrook Manor of Geneva.
-In March 1995, the applicants proposed to establish a 249-bed skilled nursing facility, in Geneva.
+In March 1995, the Applicants proposed to establish a 249-bed skilled nursing facility, in Geneva.
 The application received an Intent to deny at the August 1995 Health Facilities Planning Board meeting.
-The application was modified in October 1995, to provide 166 skilled nursing beds and 83 sheltered care beds, and was withdrawn by the applicants in February 1996.
+The application was modified in October 1995, to provide 166 skilled nursing beds and 83 sheltered care beds, and was withdrawn by the Applicants in February 1996.
 The estimated cost of the project was \$13.2 million. - #08-099: Meadowbrook Manor of Geneva.
-In November 2008, the applicants proposed to establish a 150-bed skilled nursing facility, in Geneva, at 37W220 Keslinger Road.
+In November 2008, the Applicants proposed to establish a 150-bed skilled nursing facility, in Geneva, at 37W220 Keslinger Road.
 This application received an Intent to Deny at the April 2009 Illinois Health Facilities and Services Review Board meeting, and was approved by the State Board at the September 2009 meeting.
 The permit was approved for four (4) permit renewals, allowing the project to proceed until a newly established completion date of July 31, 2016.
 On September 13, 2016, project #08-099 was denied for its fifth permit renewal, and the permit for project #08-099 expired on July 31, 2016.
 Board Staff notes the reasons for the multiple renewals were due to issues with securing Housing and Urban Development (HUD) financing, and zoning/site access issues with the neighboring Delnor Hospital, and the City of Geneva.
-The estimated cost of the project was \$25.3 million. - \circ #17-012: Meadowbrook Manor of Geneva, proposes to establish a 150-bed skilled nursing facility at the location initially identified in application #08-099, at a cost of \$23,245,319, and a project completion date slated for May 31, 2020. - Project #17-012 was extended from the September 2017 State Board Meeting to review requested information submitted September 12, 2017.
+The estimated cost of the project was \$25.3 million. - o #17-012: Meadowbrook Manor of Geneva, proposes to establish a 150-bed skilled nursing facility at the location initially identified in application #08-099, at a cost of \$, and a project completion date slated for March 31, 2021. - O Project #17-012 has been extended from the September 2017, November 2017, and the January 2018 State Board Meeting.
+The extensions occurred to review additional information provided by the Applicants.
+The Applicants submitted a Type A Modification on November 15, 2017 increasing the cost of the project by approximately 30%.